thanhdtran/RME/README.md

 python produce_positive_cooccurrence.py --dataset ml10m

 ### Step 2: run RME with our user-oriented EM-like algorithm to infer disliked items for users:
-python rme_rec.py --dataset ml10m --model rme --neg_item_inference 1 --lam 1.0 --lam_emb 1.0
+python rme_rec.py --dataset ml10m --model rme --neg_item_inference 1 --n_factors 40 --reg 1.0 --reg_embed 1.0

 where:
+- model: the model to run.
+There are 3 choices: rme (our model), wmf, cofactor.
-- lam: is the regularization hyper-parameter for user and item latent factors (alpha and beta)
+- reg: is the regularization hyper-parameter for user and item latent factors (alpha and beta).
-- lam_emb: is the regularization hyper-parameter for user and item context latent factors (gamma, theta, delta)
+- reg_emb: is the regularization hyper-parameter for user and item context latent factors (gamma, theta, delta).
+- n_factors: number of latent factors (or embedding size).
+Default: n_factors = 40.
+- neg_item_inference: whether or not running our user-oriented EM like algorithm for sampling disliked items for users.
+- neg_item_inference: negative sample ratio per user.
+If a user consumed 10 items, and this neg_sample_ratio = 0.2 --> randomly sample 2 negative items for the user.
+Default: 0.2.

+#### other hyper-parameters:
+- s: the shifted constant, which is a hyper-parameter to control density of SPPMI matrix.
+Default: s = 1.
+- data_path: path to the data.
+Default: data.
+- saved_model_path: path to saved the optimal model using validation/development dataset.
+Default: MODELS.

 # CITATION: